WeiXunElements/things-input-field/README.md

     bower install

 ## Playing With Your Element

 If you wish to work on your element in isolation, we recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep your element's bower dependencies in line.
 You can install it via:

-    npm install -g polyserve
+    npm install -g polymer-cli

 And you can run it via:

-    polyserve
+    polymer serve

-Once running, you can preview your element at `http://localhost:8080/components/things-input-field/`, where `things-input-field` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/things-alarm/`, where `things-alarm` is the name of the directory containing it.

-## Testing Your Element

-Simply navigate to the `/test` directory of your element to run its tests.
-If you are using Polyserve: `http://localhost:8080/components/things-input-field/test/`

-### web-component-tester

-The tests are compatible with [web-component-tester](https://github.com/Polymer/web-component-tester).
-Install it via:

-    npm install -g web-component-tester

-Then, you can run your tests on _all_ of your local browsers via:

-    wct

-#### WCT Tips

-`wct -l chrome` will only run tests in chrome.

-`wct -p` will keep the browsers alive after test runs (refresh to re-run).

-`wct test/some-file.html` will test only the files you specify.

-## Yeoman support

-If you'd like to use Yeoman to scaffold your element that's possible.
-The official [`generator-polymer`](https://github.com/yeoman/generator-polymer) generator has a [`seed`](https://github.com/yeoman/generator-polymer#seed) subgenerator.